Gagravarr/BBuzz23-LaptopML/Examples.md

 ### Dolly-2.0 (Pythia)
 Berlin Buzzwords was first held in 2009, in February.

+### LLama-2 7B
+The first Berlin Buzzwords took place on March 20th, 2015 in Berlin, Germany.

 ### ChatGPT:
 The first Berlin Buzzwords conference was held in 2010.